 6. travel restrictions – updated

-On 6 April, the HK government (the “Government“) announced that it will extend the entry restriction implemented on 25 March on non-HK residents, and quarantine and airport transit measures, until further notice.
 All non-HK residents coming from overseas countries and regions by plane will be denied entry to HK, while non-HK residents coming from the Mainland China, Macau and Taiwan will be denied entry if they have been to any overseas countries and regions in the past 14 days.
-Since 19 March, travellers from any overseas country or territory are subject to 14-day compulsory home quarantine, regardless of whether they are HK residents.
-Starting on 22 April, all asymptomatic inbound travellers arriving at the HK International Airport must wait for COVID-19 test results at a designated location.
-From 1 June, air transit services at HK International Airport has resumed in phases.
+Currently, travellers from any overseas country or territory are subject to 14-day compulsory home quarantine, regardless of whether they are HK residents.
+All asymptomatic inbound travellers arriving at the HK International Airport must wait for COVID-19 test results at a designated location.

-The Government is also discussing with Mainland China and Macau authorities about mutual recognition of COVID-19 testing results conducted by recognised medical laboratories to exempt the quarantine requirement for HK travellers to those places, and actively working with Guangdong and Macau on introducing a health code which would allow more people to travel again.
-On 29 September 2020, the Government said they are working hard on ways to fulfil the aspirations of certain HK people living on Mainland China to return to HK without being subject to the 14-day mandatory quarantine arrangement.
+The Government has been discussing with Mainland China and Macau authorities about mutual recognition of COVID-19 testing results conducted by recognised medical laboratories to exempt the quarantine requirement for HK travellers to those places, and actively working with Guangdong and Macau on introducing a health code which would allow more people to travel again.
+On 4 November, the Government has announced that it is considering putting in place a quota system whereby HK residents who obtain a quota and meet the conditions can be exempted from the 14-day compulsory quarantine upon their return to HK.

 7. Other Temporary Regulatory Measures – updated